thatoneolib/senko/docs/source/api/cogs/settings.rst

 ***

 The qualified name of the :class:`~cogs.settings.SettingsCog` is ``settings``.
-When loaded, you can access this cog through :attr:`.Senko.settings`.
+A shortcut to the loaded cog exists under :attr:`.Senko.settings`.

 .. autoclass:: cogs.settings.SettingsCog
     :members: